Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer

 How to transform pre-settled into settled status?

-People who have obtained pre-settled status will have to go back on the same application system and apply for settled status once they have completed the 5-year residene period.
+People who have obtained pre-settled status will have to go back on the same application system and apply for settled status once they have completed the 5-year residence period.
 This means that the person needs to know that they have to re-apply and when, and re-evidence the full 5 years.
-The government announced 9 million GBP worth of grant funding to support vulnerable EU nationals in the application, but this is just a drop in ocean and it is only up until April next year, so vulnerable people might lack support when they have to re-apply later.
+The government announced 9 million GBP worth of grant funding to support vulnerable EU nationals in the application, but this is just a drop in the ocean and it is only up until April 2020, so vulnerable people might lack support when they have to re-apply later.

 Applicants have to follow the instructions on the app and scan and upload evidence of the 5-year residence in the country.
 If people have been present in the UK for at least 5 years, they must fight for settled status.

 Responding to media reports, some experts said people given pre-settled status had just to send more documents.
 But people are upset because they do not know it or they just feel rejected.
-Isn’t there a communication issue here?
+Is there a communication problem?

 We also insist that EU nationals are given a physical residence card as a result of the process to avoid instances of discrimination.
 And a declaratory scheme, rather than an application, would solve all the problems we are talking about, including issues of ineligibility, late applications and wrong status.